-In connection with its initial public offering in 2010, Canmarc entered into head leases with HII as head tenant in order to provide Canmarc with stable and predictable income with respect to limited portions of leasable space.
 The head leases are described in the documents publicly filed by Canmarc (including Canmarc's annual information form for the year ended December 31, 2010 dated March 31, 2011) and available at www.sedar.com.
 Also in connection with its initial public offering in 2010, Homburg Realty Fund (199) Limited Partnership, a subsidiary of HII, agreed to certain indemnification and other obligations towards a subsidiary of Canmarc, including with respect to remediation and/or monitoring costs in the event environmental issues are discovered, in certain situations.

-In the event that the head leases were no longer in place, there could be an adverse effect on the net operating income of Canmarc and of the REIT.
-While there is no assurance that this will be the case, there exists a risk that the head leases could be disclaimed or resiliated by HII in the context of its proceedings under the Companies' Creditors Arrangement Act (Canada).
-The head leases and the obligations described above are secured by pledges on an aggregate of 1,300,000 Canmarc Units.
+In the event that the head leases were no longer in place, there could be an adverse effect on the net operating income of the REIT.
+While there is no certainty that this will be the case, there exists a risk that the head leases could be disclaimed or resiliated by HII in the context of its proceedings under the Companies' Creditors Arrangement Act (Canada).

+The head leases and the obligations described above are secured by pledges on the aggregate proceeds of sale of 1,300,000 trust units of Canmarc.
 In the event that these pledges were challenged or set aside in the context of HII's proceedings under the Companies' Creditors Arrangement Act (Canada), there could be an adverse effect on the net operating income of the REIT.